Tochukwunwafororizu/ticket-lifecycle/README.md

 <p>
 <img src="https://i.imgur.com/JRtUGZg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
-Next I am going to log out as Admin and log in as end user and create a ticket using the second URL above.
-I am going to use our end user "Karen" to open a ticket for entire online/mobile banking system that is down.
+Next, I'm going to log out as Admin and log in as end user and create a ticket using the second URL above.
+I'm going to use our end user "Karen" to open a ticket for entire online/mobile banking system that is down.
 </p>
  <img src="https://i.imgur.com/2FvM9Dl.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>